Wididit/Wididit-doc/server/clientapi.rst

         You cannot supply this parameter twice.

-noshare
+share

-        Strips all shared entries.
+        Includes shared entries.

+nonative

+        Strips entries that have not been shared.

 Get an entry
 ------------